Introduction

 The Open Global Glacier Model (OGGM) is an open source modelling framework for glaciers.
 It has been developed since 2014: intermittently at first, and more regularly since 2016.
 Today, OGGM is continuously discussed and updated by a team of international researchers.

+Our main aim is to assist the modelling of the evolution of mountains glaciers at large scales.
 The OGGM framework offers various solutions to the challenges encountered when modelling a large number of glaciers.
 Here is a non-exhaustive list of its features:

 OGGM features